isomerpages/nlb-biblioasia/_apr-2010/Early Tourist Guidebooks to Singapore: The Handbook to Singapore (1892).md

 ##### **Presbyterian Minister**

 He was the eighth minister appointed to the Presbyterian church since the founding of the local church in 1856.
 It came under the jurisdiction of the Presbytery of London (North) as many of the merchants who attended this church would retire to London.
 However, the church was always associated with the Scots who had formed the first congregation.
 The church building at Stamford Road was established more than a decade earlier in 1878 prior to Reith’s arrival.
 Ministers stayed between four and six years, so Reith’s term of about seven years was considered long.
 He preached at the Presbyterian church as well as the Boustead Institute each Sunday.
-Besides this, he also conducted monthly lectures on Church history and Biblical Criticism along with special classes on the background to Scotland.
+Besides this, he also conducted monthly lectures on church history and biblical criticism along with special classes on the background to Scotland.
 He was unafraid to engage the authorities in controversial matters such as labouring on Sundays[^4] and the problems of gambling at the races.
-Nicknamed the Presbyterian padre, likely after his publication Padre in partibus (1897), he was succeeded by Rev S. Stephen Walker in 1896 after which Reith returned to Edinburgh in Scotland.
+Nicknamed the Presbyterian padre, likely after his publication *Padre in Partibus* (1897), he was succeeded by Rev. S. Stephen Walker in 1896 after which Reith returned to Edinburgh in Scotland.

-#### **Community Contributions**
+##### **Community Contributions**

 As a parting gift, the community in Singapore gave him a silver ink stand – a sign of how his contribution to Singapore town was greatly appreciated.
 Besides serving as preacher and minister, he was also founder and the first secretary-treasurer of the Straits Philosophical Society which began in 1893.
 In addition, he was also a committee member of the Straits Settlements Association as well as the Straits Asiatic Society, Raffles Institution and Raffles Library.
 He also gave direction to the local Theological Society which held monthly meetings.
 He remained active in the community even after he left Singapore, contributing to the local press, writing particularly of the Scottish community until as late as 1910.
-Locally, he was most known for publishing the Handbook to Singapore in 1892, which was then revised by Walter Makepeace and republished in 1907.
+Locally, he was most known for publishing the *Handbook to Singapore* in 1892, which was then revised by Walter Makepeace and republished in 1907.
 The later version was republished in 1985 by Oxford Press almost a century later.

-#### **Life in Scotland**
+##### **Life in Scotland**

-Upon his return to Scotland, he was appointed minister to St Cuthbert’s United Free Church, Edinburgh in 1898.
+Upon his return to Scotland, he was appointed minister to St Cuthbert’s United Free Church, Edinburgh, in 1898.
 He continued writing and served as editor of the *Proceedings and Debates of the Free Church General Assembly* in Great Britain from 1900.
-His poor health led him to resign from St. Cuthbert in 1911 although he continued ministry serving as minister to Cumbernauld Baird United Free Church in Glasgow between 1916 and 1917.
+His poor health led him to resign from St Cuthbert in 1911 although he continued ministry serving as minister to Cumbernauld Baird United Free Church in Glasgow between 1916 and 1917.

-#### **Quotation**

-“Do not believe all the evil things that well meaning and religious people with ample leisure write and say about their fellow countrymen abroad, and the worse things they imagine about them.
+<center>“Do not believe all the evil things that well meaning and religious people with ample leisure write and say about their fellow countrymen abroad, and the worse things they imagine about them.
 Do not withdraw yourself from the life of the place, for fear of contamination.
-Mingle freely with people of all ranks and classes, learn their lives, carrying with you the white flower of a blameless life and you will find, that though the social life is freer, and the morality more lax than that to which we have been accustomed in Europe, the hearts of most are sterling gold – metal which may be worked up, and worked up by you, to adorn the temple of God.” – (The Presbyterian Church.
-(1896, April 27). *The Singapore Free Press and Mercantile Advertiser*, p.
-2)
+Mingle freely with people of all ranks and classes, learn their lives, carrying with you the white flower of a blameless life and you will find, that though the social life is freer, and the morality more lax than that to which we have been accustomed in Europe, the hearts of most are sterling gold – metal which may be worked up, and worked up by you, to adorn the temple of God.”
+(The Presbyterian Church, 27 April 1896, <i>The Singapore Free Press and Mercantile Advertiser</i>, p.
+2)</center>

-#### **Family**
+##### **Family**

-**Father:** Dr Archibald Reith, Aberdeen.  <br> **Sister:** Mary Reith, eldest sister (*b.1865?–d.
-1947, March 25*).
+**Father:** Dr Archibald Reith, Aberdeen.  <br> **Sister:** Mary Reith, eldest sister (*b.
+1865?–d.
+25 March 1947*).
 She had married James Moffatt, the learned theologian who became well known for his translation of the Bible. <br> **Wife:** May McNeill Bowie (*m.
 1907*), daughter of Rev. John Sharp Bowie.  <br> **Sons:** He had four sons.

 <div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6"> <b>LIST OF  PUBLICATIONS</b><br><br>

-G. M. Reith, <i><a>A Padre in Partibus:Being Notes and Impressions of a Brief Holiday Tour Through Java, the Eastern Archipelago and Siam</a></i> (Singapore: Singapore and Straits Print.
+G.M.
+Reith, <i><a>A Padre in Partibus: Being Notes and Impressions of a Brief Holiday Tour Through Java, the Eastern Archipelago and Siam</a></i> (Singapore: Singapore and Straits Print.
 Off., 1897).
 (Call no. RRARE 959.8022 REI; microfilm NL5829)<br><br>

-G. M. Reith, <i><a>Handbook to Singapore: With Map and a Plan of the Botanic Gardens</a></i> (Singapore: Singapore and Straits Print Office, 1892).
+G.M.
+Reith, <i><a>Handbook to Singapore: With Map and a Plan of the Botanic Gardens</a></i> (Singapore: Singapore and Straits Print Office, 1892).
 (From BookSG; call no. RRARE 959.57 REI; microfilm NL7522)<br><br>

-G. M. Reith,  “The Opium Problem in the Straits Settlements,”<a><i>Transactions of the Straits Philosophical Society</i></a> 1 (12 August 1893), 94.
+G.M.
+Reith,  “The Opium Problem in the Straits Settlements,”<a><i>Transactions of the Straits Philosophical Society</i></a> 1 (12 August 1893), 94.
 (Microfilm NL5718)<br><br>

-G. M Reith, <i>The Breezy Pentlands</i> (Edinburgh: T. and N Foulis, 1910)<br><br>
+G.M Reith, <i>The Breezy Pentlands</i> (Edinburgh: T. and N Foulis, 1910)<br><br>

 G. M. Reith, <i>Reminiscences of the United Free Church General Assembly (1900–1929)</i> (London: The Moray Press, 1933)<br><br>